Tam/build/README.md

 You can configure build in your `package.json` by adding a `build` property that maps to an object of your settings.

-For more advanced configuration that use include Node JS you'll want to use the `build.config.js` file.
+For more advanced configuration that can use Node JS you'll want to use the `build.config.js` file.
 Run the `build init` command to generate this file.

 ## Navigation